-Promotion of Rural Off Farm Sector assumes significance in the context of the pressing need of reducing rural India’s over dependence on agriculture by providing alternate livelihood options and thereby curbing large-scale migration of small and marginal farmers and agricultural laborers to urban areas.
-Over the past three decades, NABARD designed several refinance and promotional schemes for development of Rural Off Farm Sector and has been making constant efforts to broad base and refine them in response to field level needs.
+Promotion of Rural Off-Farm Sector assumes significance in the context of the pressing need of reducing rural India’s over dependence on agriculture by providing alternate livelihood options and thereby curbing large-scale migration of small and marginal farmers and agricultural laborers to urban areas.
+Over the past three decades, NABARD designed several refinance and promotional schemes for development of Rural Off-Farm Sector and has been making constant efforts to broad base and refine them in response to field level needs.
 The focus has been on greater credit flow, provision of credit to the unreached and provision of linkages for small, cottage and village industries, handloom, handicrafts and other rural crafts and service sector in the decentralized sector in the rural areas.

 Building an entrepreneurial culture and necessary skills among the rural youth and women has been a priority area for NABARD along with developing markets for the rural Off Farm sector.
 NABARD has also been actively involved in promoting innovations in rural areas in Farm and Off-Farm sectors.

-Financial support is provided in the form of grant depending on the nature of the project and activities within the project, stakeholders, etc.
+Financial support is provided in the form of grant assistance depending on the nature of the project and activities within the project, stakeholders, etc.

 Skill Development Initiatives